dulimarta/spherical-easel/docs/tools/basic.md

 ::: tool-details

-- Mouse press to create a new point or snap to an existing point, object or intersection, then drag to a second location, and mouse release to create a new point or snap to an existing point, object or intersection.
+- Mouse press to declare a start point on the line segment (this might be new free point or one that snaps to an existing point, object or intersection), then drag to a second location, and mouse release to declare an endpoint of the line segment (this might be new free point or one that snaps to an existing point, object or intersection).
 - The two points and their midpoint (not displayed, but dynamically created as the user drags) determine a unique line segment.
+- Line Segments are extendable.
+When editing them in the Style Panel, under the Basic Tab there is a Extend Parameter that is initially set to the length of the line segment.
+This can be set to any value between 0 and $2\pi$.
+When the value is different than the length of the line segment, a point is created at the endpoint.
+This parameter can also be set to a Measurement Object (via a Measurement Token) with value computed modulo $2\pi$.
-- When a line segment is created, a row describing some of its properties will appear in the [Objects Tab](/userguide/#objects-tab).
+- When a line segment is created, a row describing some of its properties will appear in the Line Section of the [Objects Tab](/userguide/#objects-tab).
 - If this tool is activated with two points selected the above action is performed automatically and the midpoint is either the equidistant point that is less than $\frac{\pi}{2}$ from both points or a random point (in the case that the two points are antipodal or nearly antipodal).

 ::: tip